- Level 1 - No technical knowledge required

 Resources for youth workers to use with young people on subjects to stay safe online such as passwords, scams and social media.

-Read more DigiKnow – Practical Cyber Resilience in modal dialogCommon frauds that students are experiencing today can range from the more recognisable face-to-face fraud to those carried out by someone anonymously online.
-This guide will equip you with information and advice to increase your awareness, prepare you to identify […]
+Simplified Chinese translation of the Student Online Safety Guide from Police Scotland.
+Common frauds that students are experiencing today can range from the more recognisable face-to-face fraud to those carried out by someone anonymously online.
+This guide in will equip […]

-Read more Student Online Safety Guide in modal dialogThe training demonstrates how you can improve your organisation’s resilience, and covers five key areas.
+Read more Student Online Safety Guide – Chinese Version in modal dialogThe training demonstrates how you can improve your organisation’s resilience, and covers five key areas.
 You’ll explore each of these topics by navigating several encounters a small business owner may have with cyber security over the course of a week, […]

-Read more DigiKnow: Career Information in modal dialog
+Read more Cyber Resilience Basics in modal dialog